Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 - Changed in Philosophy: Thales’ proposed a theory of earthquakes, that they are just when a wave in the cosmic ocean rocks the earth, which floats like a plate on the ocean.
 This explanation eliminated the actions or intentions of the gods.

-All exciting question in my mind.
+All exciting questions in my mind.
 Frankly, if you don’t think so, that’s fine.
 For The Explanation this is fascinating stuff because it exists, even if you don’t find it interesting, it is prevalent around our globe and we can’t ignore it.
-Yes, is occupies a bigger piece in our puzzle than you might think.
-Frankly, this subject could cover a book, all by itself.
+Yes, it occupies a bigger piece in our puzzle than you might think.
+Frankly, this subject could cover a book all by itself.

 Your comments are welcome below.
-Stay with me because I will be developing this in further blog posts sooner or later but definitely in Audit of the Universe, second book of The Explanation series.
+Stay with me because I will be developing this in further blog posts sooner or later but definitely in Audit of the Humankind and Agony of Humankind, second book of The Explanation series.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Where does Mythology get its Ideas From?
-Are they Real or Pure Imagination?
+Please use the Social Network links just below to share this information from The Explanation, Where does Mythology Originate?
+Real or Toxic Imagination?